hourglass492/hourglass492.github.io/_posts/real-time-systems/2021-9-3-Real-time-system-definition-and-concepts.md

 	- Often the system can ignore or repeate the operation easly

-**Need to input the dyagram from class that shows theenviroment touching the sensors which then talk with the controlling system.
-THe controling system then talks with the actuators which do the things **

 There are also firm and soft deadlines.
 In a firm deadline there is no benifit to completing the task if the deadline has pasted.
-IN a soft deadline there can be some reward even after the deadline has pased.
+In a soft deadline there can be some reward even after the deadline has pased.

 A breakdown of theparts using an example of a car:
 - **Mission:** reach the destination safely
 - **Control system:** Car
-- ** Controling sytem:** human or self driving computer
+- **Controling sytem:** human or self driving computer
 	- **sesors:** human senses or camera/lidar/etc
 - **Controls:** breaks, stearing, accelerator
 - Tasks: